cda-tum/mqt/docs/index.md

 The _[Munich Quantum Toolkit (MQT)](https://mqt.readthedocs.io)_ is a collection of software tools for quantum computing developed by the [Chair for Design Automation](https://www.cda.cit.tum.de/) at the [Technical University of Munich](https://www.tum.de/) which explicitly utilizes this design automation expertise.
 Our overarching objective is to provide solutions for design tasks across the entire quantum software stack.
 This entails high-level support for end users in realizing their _applications_, efficient methods for the _classical simulation_, _compilation_, and _verification_ of quantum circuits, tools for _quantum error correction_, support for _physical design_, and more.
-These methods are supported by corresponding _data structures_ (such as decision diagrams) and _core methods_ (such as SAT encodings/solvers).
+These methods are supported by corresponding _data structures_ (such as decision diagrams or the ZX-calculus) and _core methods_ (such as SAT encodings/solvers).
 All of the developed tools are available as open-source implementations and are hosted on [github.com/cda-tum](https://github.com/cda-tum).

 ````{only} latex